 Below is a step-by step guide on how to make easy Jamaican beef patties.
 Full recipe instructions are on the recipe card at the bottom.

-How To Make The Pastry
+How To Make Pastry For Patties

 To make the Jamaican patty dough you’ll simply need plain flour, curry powder, turmeric, butter, baking powder, milk and salt.
 If you don’t have milk, you can use water instead.